Trithemius's catalog of magic (or "necromantic") books

 Extant in many manuscripts.
 See Raziel.

-[6] Deinde est liber Hermetis, quem angelicum vocant, sive Angelorum, sive librum occultum quem fingunt ante diluvium à tribus Angelis compositum, et incipit: Hic est liber magnus atque secretus.
-Continet autem sub 28 mansionibus lunę, & 12 signis Zodiaci multa conficta & vana nomina Angelorum duodecim altitudinum, & quicquid curiositas humana concupiscere possit audacter more talium ribaldorum pollicetur.
+[6] Deinde est liber Hermetis [B, C: Liber Filii Hermetis], quem angelicum vocant, sive Angelorum, sive librum [C om.] occultum quem fingunt ante diluvium à tribus Angelis compositum, et incipit: Hic est liber magnus atque secretus.
+Continet autem sub 28 mansionibus lunę, & 12 signis Zodiaci multa [C: mutta] conficta & vana nomina Angelorum duodecim altitudinum, & quicquid curiositas humana concupiscere possit audacter more talium ribaldorum pollicetur.

-[6] Then there is the Liber Hermetis (Book of Hermes), which they call Angelic, or of the angels, or the Hidden Book, which they composed before the Great Flood by three angels, and it begins, “This is the great and secret book.”
+[6] Then there is the Liber Hermetis (Book of Hermes) [or, Liber Filii Hermetis ("Book of the Son of Hermes")], which they call Angelic, or of the angels, or the Hidden Book, which they composed before the Great Flood by three angels, and it begins, “This is the great and secret book.”
 Moreover it contains under the 28 Mansions of the Moon and the 12 Signs of the Zodiac many sham and worthless names of the twelve angels of the altitudes, and whatever human curiosity can covet, such ruffians will boldly promise.

 [6] Extant in Coxe 25, pp. 3-40 (end of the 15th century).

-[7] Alius est liber, qui nominatur Puritatum Dei, quem Razielem Angelum confingunt revelasse Adæ pœnitenti, & multum concordat cum libro jam scripto, incipitque sic: Adam exulauit à paradyso.
-Est autem totus vanus, & nominibus ignotis & superstitione plenus, orationes & characteres continens, promittitque multa curiosa, & penitus impossibilia. /295/
+[7] Alius est liber, qui nominatur Puritatum Dei, quem Razielem Angelum confingunt revelasse Adæ pœnitenti, & multum concordat cum libro iam scripto, incipitque sic [C: incipit sicque]: Adam exulauit [B, C: exulans] à paradyso.
+Est autem totus vanus, & nominibus ignotis & [C: ac] superstitione plenus, orationes & characteres continens, promittitque multa curiosa, & penitus impossibilia. /295/

 [7] There is another book, which is called Of the Purities of God, which they pretend was revealed to the repentant Adam by the angel Raziel, and it corresponds closely with the book described above (i.e. [5]), and it begins thus, “He expelled Adam from Paradise.”
 However it is completely worthless, and full of unknown names and superstition, containing prayers and characters, and it promises many curious and thoroughly impossible things.